Skip to content

 Atlantic City Aquarium will reopen in coming months with expanded touch tanks, officials said

-The seawall comfort station bathrooms attached to the Aquarium will also see a complete renovation, officials said.
+The seawall comfort station bathrooms attached to the A.C.
+Aquarium will also see a complete renovation, officials said.

 ATLANTIC CITY — Groman the loggerhead sea turtle may finally be getting visitors again.

-The city had hoped to reopen the popular Aquarium, located at the historic and picturesque Gardner’s Basin part of A.C., in July, and then September, but supply chain and funding issues prevented that, officials said.
+The city had hoped to reopen the popular aquarium, located at the historic and picturesque Gardner’s Basin part of A.C. in July, and then September, but supply chain and funding issues prevented that, officials said.

-Now, the city is optimistic that the Aquarium will be back open sometime in December.
+Now, the city is optimistic that the aquarium will be back open sometime in December.

 “This aquarium, it’s a gem,” said Uzoma Ahiarakwe, the city’s director of engineering.
 “It’s an area of the city that literally has a lot of possibilities.”